Kunlong1994/lab3/Installing-OpenCV.md

 npm install opencv --save
 ```

-To use the library in your javascript code, include the require line at the top of your code file
+To use the library in your javascript code, include the `require` line at the top of your code file

 ```js
 var cv = require('opencv');
 ```

+Check out the [examples](https://github.com/peterbraden/node-opencv/tree/master/examples) to see how things work and to build your code off the great work of [Peter Braden](https://github.com/peterbraden/node-opencv).